cherkashin-de/cherkashin-de/README.md

-# Hi there, I'm Denis Cherkashin, Middle Java developer
+# Hi there, I'm Denis Cherkashin, Java developer

 💼 I am working in <a href="https://github.com/magnit-tech">Magnit Tech</a>. <br>
 📋 My resume on <a href="https://career.habr.com/cherkashin_de">habr</a> and <a href="https://www.linkedin.com/in/cherkashin-de/">linkedin</a>. <br>